AleksHuc/DF-Labs/en/lab3/lab3.md

     '[HD_HQ Music Video] T-ara - Bo Peep Bo Peep-9403-9CptH8.mp4'  'Ken Ashcorp - 20 Percent Cooler-u6xRSafBV8o.mp4'   lost+found

-All currently attached disks, partitions, file systems, RAID arrays and LVM logical disks can also be displayed with a detailed output of the `lsblk` command.
+All currently attached disks, partitions, file systems, RAID arrays and LVM logical disks can also be displayed with a detailed output of the `lsblk` command using the flag `-f`.

     lsblk -f